-If you have any questions about this privacy notice or the information I hold about you, please contact me or my clerks.
+If you have any questions about this privacy notice or the information Chambers holds about you, please contact Chambers using the contact details below.

-The best way to contact me is to write to me at 15 Old Square, Lincoln's Inn, London WC2A 3UE or to contact my clerks by email at taxchambers@15oldsquare.co.uk.
+The best way to contact Chambers is to write to Cliff Holland, the Senior Clerk at Old Square Tax Chambers, 15 Old Square, Lincoln's Inn, London WC2A 3UE or by email at email address taxchambers@15oldsquare.co.ukor by telephone at (+44) (020) 7242 2744.